Amihari Onsen Ski Resort

 Amihari Onsen is adjacent to Iwate Kogen Snow Park (not quite interconnected via the slopes) which is 3.3km by road to the east, whilst Shizukuishi Ski Resort is 15km to the south.

-It is possible to get to Amihari Onsen via a one hour bus ride from the Morioka train station, although there are only 5 schedules per day and the bus drops you a few minutes walk from the hotel.
+It is possible to get to Amihari Onsen via a one hour bus ride from the Morioka train station west exit, although there are only 4 schedules per day and the bus drops you a few minutes walk from the hotel.

 Having a rental car is the easiest way to get to Amihari Onsen (the phone number for GPS navigation is 019-693-2211) and provides flexibility to get to the other Iwate ski resorts.
-Or being on a guided tour is a very easy way to get to Amihari.
+Or being on a multi-day guided tour is an even easier way to get to Amihari.

 Amihari Onsen Accommodation